Marineland of Canada: Animal abuse charges and complaints

 In October 2017, Marineland filed a lawsuit against the OSPCA, alleging that the OSPCA launched its investigation purely to harm Marineland.
 "It was motivated by a series of improper objectives, including a desire to accomplish its own policy agenda, to mollify the animal activist community, to please its donors, and to effectively destroy Marineland."
 Marineland is seeking CA$21 million in damages.
 The OSPCA responded publicly that it "vehemently denies all of the allegations and will defend itself."

 A subsequent pleading by the OSPCA's stated that any losses suffered by Marineland due to the charges "are entirely the result of its own misconduct and that (Marineland) is the author of its own misfortune."

+In January 2020, Ontario's Animal Welfare Services took over enforcement of anti-cruelty laws from OSPCA.
+Subsequently, it opened an investigation into Marineland, which is ongoing as of May 2023.
+Since then, Marineland has been inspected at least 160 times, but the government has so far refused to reveal any details.
+However, in May 2021, an affidavit obtained by The Canadian Press revealed that inspectors had issued two orders to Marineland to repair water systems in animal enclosures.
+Court documents also revealed that inspectors found all marine mammals in the park to be in distress.
+Marineland appealed the orders, denying the distress and any relation between water quality and recent deaths, but dropped the appeal a few weeks later.

+On May 31, 2023, the Government of Ontario charged Marineland over the care of its black bears.
+"Marineland of Canada, Inc. in Niagara Falls, Ontario, has been charged with three counts of failing to comply with an order, related to the care of American Black Bears," said Brent Ross, a spokesman for the ministry.